Javier19-cmd/Proyecto-1-Redes/README.md

     password: "example",
 });

-En el anterior código, se debe cambiar el username y el password por los que se deseen utilizar.
-Además, se debe cambiar el service y el domain por los que se deseen utilizar.
+In the above code, modify username and password to your preferences, and adjust service and domain as needed.

-Es importante tener en cuenta lo siguiente:
+Important Considerations:
-- Si se tiene un servidor configurado con TCP, entonces se debe cambiar el ws del service por xmpp.
+- If you're using a server configured with TCP, replace ws in service with xmpp.
-- Si se tiene un servidor configurado coom TLS, entonces se debe usar xmpps en vez de ws en el service.
+- If you're using a server configured with TLS, use xmpps instead of ws in service.
-- El transport default es ws y está dirigido para WebSocket.
+- The default transport is ws, which is designed for WebSocket.

-Por otro lado, es importante mencionar que el resource puede llegar a ser opcional en algunos casos.
+Additionally, note that the resource might be optional in some cases.

-Luego de esto, se debe crear una función que se encargue de conectar el cliente al servidor.
-Esta función se debe llamar connect y se debe hacer de la siguiente manera:
+Subsequently, create a function to connect the client to the server.
+This function can be named connect and is implemented as follows:

 async function connect() {
     try {